What Are Platonic Relationships?

 Can platonic relationships become something more?

-Some platonic relationships progress to something more, typically after an event that makes one or both partners realize their feelings have evolved.
+A platonic relationship may evolve into a romantic relationship, typically after an event that makes one or both partners realize their feelings have evolved.
 Human beings grow and change as we experience new things, and you may notice different qualities about your friend that inspire a different set of feelings in you.
 Recent research indicates as much as two-thirds of romantic couples started as friends, though not necessarily as the more profound emotional intimacy of platonic love.

 For some people, their shared history and emotional intimacy can lead to romantic feelings.
 A close platonic friend likely knows about all your past relationships, how you were treated—and how you acted.
 However, you also already know nearly everything about each other and are motivated to make each other happy.